-Policy 178.
-Ancillary features including A/C units, solar panels, antennae, satellite dishes, aerials should not be affixed to the front or side elevations or to the front or side roof planes of the individual buildings.
-Policy 179.
-Roof decks, skylights, dormer windows and lanterns are not appropriate to the front and side roof planes.
-Policy 180.
+- Policy 178.
+Ancillary features including A/C units, solar panels, antennae, satellite dishes, aerials should not be affixed to the front or side elevations or to the front or side roof planes of the individual buildings. - Policy 179.
+Roof decks, skylights, dormer windows and lanterns are not appropriate to the front and side roof planes. - Policy 180.
 Minor structures such as decks, garbage bin enclosures, clotheslines, open pavilions, water tanks etc. are appropriate to the rear of the individual buildings.

-Garages, Car rports and Driveways Policy 181.
-Garages and carports should be detached and located behind the main building (to the rear yard only).
-Policy 182.
+Garages, Carports and Driveways

+- Policy 181.
+Garages and carports should be detached and located behind the main building (to the rear yard only). - Policy 182.
 Driveways should be crushed gravel or brick paved to match with footpath details.
-Large expanses of concrete are not appropriate.
-Policy 183.
-Double driveways are not appropriate.
-Policy 184.
+Large expanses of concrete are not appropriate. - Policy 183.
+Double driveways are not appropriate. - Policy 184.
 Driveways should not be laid directly against a building.
-Colours Policy 185.
-A palette of traditional colours that is tonally appropriate, based on historic photographs or documentation is appropriate.
-Policy 186.
-Overly bright colours to walls, roofs, joinery or verandahs and balconies are not appropriate.